 Temptations are bred by cravings, and we crave all kinds of things: power, recognition, chocolate, revenge, success, talent, looks, money, just to name a few.
 It’s our weakness.
 We wouldn’t be tempted to commit a single crime if we weren’t craving.
 So in order to get to the bottom of this we need to ask why.
 Why are we craving?

 Eve’s temptation was preceded by one simple question: “Did God really say?”

 Somehow doubts and insecurities have wormed their way into Eve’s heart, and she was ready to take advice from a snake, for crying out loud.
 Why is she even listening?
-She’s been doubting all along, and all it took was a little push, and off she went – into the wrong direction.
+She has been doubting all along, and all it took was a little push, and off she went – into the wrong direction.

 God on the other hand has no problems with doubts.
 He does not crave anything; He does not need anything.
 How then could He be tempted?
 James wrote in a letter (James 1:13):

 So here it is, concise and clear: God can’t be tempted.
 His love knows no fear.
 No doubts are assailing Him.
 He is completely immune to any kind of temptation.

 But then God became a baby, slipped into flesh and bones and inherited our human DNA.
 The Son of God can tell us a thing or two about temptation.
 He was rattled; He was hungry and tired; He was in pain and agony, but He did not give in to temptation.
 How did He do it?

 The gospels describe how Jesus was tempted at various times.
 Here is one example: